dsoto/ev-notes/raw_docs/fundamentals.md

 $$P = \tau \omega$$

-Power equals torque multiplied by the angular velocity.
+The mechanical power equals torque multiplied by the angular velocity.

 ## Voltage Constant